 Kunming - other provincial places

-The travel distance in time between Kunming and Lijiang is around seven to eight hours.
-Kunming - Zhongdian might take you twelve hours.
+The travel time by car between Kunming and Lijiang is around 6 hours.
+Kunming - Zhongdian might take you 7,5 hours.

 Laos - Yunnan

 There are multiple roads between Laos and Yunnan.
 Coming from Luang Namtha in Laos, bus services are available to Jing Hong in Xishuangbanna.
 In Luang Prabang (Laos) a bus leaves daily at 7:00 am and arrives at the long distance bus station in Kunming the next day around 5 or 6 am.
 That depends on the driver.
 The condition of Laos's roads are at times of lesser quality and definitely mountainous.
 Not everybody can handle the discomfort that comes along with it.
 But, the road gets smoother in China, which improved its road conditions.